Huang Yong Ping: Later career after leaving China, 1989-2019

 Renowned curator, Fei Dawei said: "This first retrospective of Huang Yongping originated at the Walker Art Centre in the United States.
 It was shown at Mass Moca, the biggest contemporary museum in America and then Vancouver Art Gallery, Canada, before traveling to its final venue, UCCA in Beijing.
 And even before the inauguration of UCCA, I've decided to put on this exhibition because as a Chinese Museum, we feel obliged to introduce the best Chinese artists.
 This is of great importance for the artist, as well as for the audiences in contemporary art and especially, for UCCA's image, as an institution in the art world."

-Huang Yong Ping held his first solo exhibition in Norway at the Astrup Fearnley Museum of Modern Art in Oslo, titled Ping Pong, which ran from April to June 2008.
-The exhibition was curated by Gunnar B. Kvaran, Hanne Beate Ueland, and Grete Årbu.

-This exhibition marked a significant moment in Huang's international career, showcasing his conceptual installations that often merged Eastern and Western philosophies.
-His works frequently explored themes of cultural identity, politics, and spirituality, challenging traditional art forms and embracing anti-art sentiments.
+In 2008, Huang's work was on display at the Astrup Fearnley museum of modern art in Oslo, Norway, his first solo show in Norway.

 For his first UK solo show in The Curve, Barbican Art Gallery, London from 25 June-21 September 2008 he created an installation that explored the imperial history between Britain and China in the 19th century, focusing on the Opium Wars.
 The exhibition took its title Frolic from the name of a ship built to transport goods between British India, China and Great Britain.

 In 2012, Huang's serpent d'océan, a monumental sculpture depicting the skeleton of a giant sea serpent, was installed in Saint-Brevin-les-Pins.

 Controversies

-Some of Huang’s works sparked debate, including:
+Some of Huang's works sparked debate, including:

 Bat Project II (2002) involved taxidermy bats and faced removal by Chinese authorities prior to exhibition.

 Theatre of the World (2008) at the Vancouver Art Gallery drew criticism from animal rights groups for containing live insects in enclosed enclosures.